 There are a number of reasons to modify the plan.
 One reason is when secured creditors don’t receive enough payment.
 Then, the amount paid to unsecured claims might have to be lowered instead of raising payments.
 Interestingly, Chapter 13 is flexible in allowing some things in our district.
 However, it’s inflexible in others such as missed payments or a failure to turn over the tax refund.

 The point to remember is that your Chapter 13 plan can be modified.
 Chapter 13 can also be converted in most cases if you waited 8 years after your last Chapter 7 before you filed Chapter 13.
 But new schedules must be submitted.
 If you don’t, your Chapter 13 can be dismissed and refiled as a Chapter 7 or another Chapter 13.
 However, that only happens if the timing and waiting periods are properly satisfied.

-There is no absolute right to dismiss a Chapter 7 but there is just about an absolute right to dismiss a Chapter 13 if you need to.
-This may be because you no longer need the Chapter 13 after you have changed your mind about keeping a home.
-There are several reasons for filing a Chapter 13 because not enough time has passed to file a Chapter 7.
-It may be because you need the protection temporarily.
+There is no absolute right to dismiss a Chapter 7 but there is almost an absolute right to dismiss a Chapter 13 if you need to.
+This may be because you no longer need Chapter 13 after you change your mind about keeping a home.
+There are several reasons for filing a Chapter 13 and one is that not enough time has passed to file Chapter 7.
+Or, it might be because you need the protection temporarily.